astrotars/android-messages/README.md

 # Android Messages

 A clean and native interface to https://messages.google.com/web.
 Supports dark and light mode on macOS Mojave.
-This project is 100% open-source and available for [macOS].
+This project is 100% open-source and available for macOS.
 Enjoy!

 ![Android Messages](https://i.imgur.com/O3H5NWh.png)